 I trekked to the southern tip of Lake Ruhondo and traced the source of Mukungwa River.
 Here, water is pumped to Mukungwa hydro power plant through an underground channel.
 Farther downstream, Mukungwa pours into Nyabarongo, the longest river in Rwanda.

-I discovered Mukungwa River in February 2018.
-This discovery happened when I participated in a thrilling canoeing tour, courtesy of Kingfisher Journeys.
-While paddling along its meandering course, I saw a birding paradise.
+In February 2018, I participated in a thrilling canoeing tour along the meandering course of Mukungwa River.
+While paddling one stroke at a time, I saw a birding paradise.
 This expedition raised my curiosity and made me eager to learn more about the river and its environs.

 When the volcanoes stood on the way of one gentle stream, it changed its course and filled one valley, forming Lake Burera in the process.
 From Burera, its water filled a second valley and formed Lake Ruhondo.
 Currently, two man-made structures serve as links between the two lakes and Mukungwa River.

-The stream responsible for the formation of the Twin Lakes and Mukungwa River has created tourist attractions and a source of livelihoods for many fishermen and farmers while generating electricity to the tune of 23.5 MW .
-At some point, Mukungwa joins forces with Nyabarongo which is part of the upper headwaters of the Nile and the primary source of domestic and industrial water supply in Kigali and other parts of Rwanda.
+The stream responsible for the formation of the twin lakes and Mukungwa River has created tourist attractions and a source of livelihoods for many fishermen and farmers while generating electricity to the tune of 23.5 MW.
+At some point, Mukungwa joins forces with Nyabarongo which is part of the upper headwaters of the Nile and the primary source of domestic, commercial and industrial water supply in Kigali and other parts of Rwanda.